Julie and the Phantoms: Development

 On April 9, 2019, Kenny Ortega signed a multi-year overall deal with Netflix, including production of Julie and the Phantoms.
 Ortega executive produced the series alongside Dan Cross, David Hoge, George Salinas, and Jaime Aymerich.
 Cross and Hoge also serve as showrunners.
+In an October 2020 interview with Collider, Ortega discussed the creative vision behind the series and the importance of casting performers who could both act and sing authentically.
 Production companies involved with the series were slated to consist of Crossover Entertainment and Mixer Entertainment.
 On August 26, 2020, an official trailer was released and the series was released on September 10, 2020.
 On December 18, 2021, Netflix cancelled the series after one season.
 On March 4, 2022, Ortega confirmed that there are no plans for the series to return to Netflix or anywhere else for the time being.

 Casting

 On July 21, 2020, upon series premiere date announcement, Madison Reyes, Charlie Gillespie, Jeremy Shada, Owen Patrick Joyner, Jadah Marie, Sacha Carlson, and Savannah May were cast in the starring roles while Booboo Stewart, Cheyenne Jackson, Carlos Ponce, and Sonny Bustamante were cast in recurring roles.